 It’s worth mentioning that the turn of the century was also when recordings, pianolas and similar mechanical instruments began to be so commonplace as to find their way in to dance accompaniment, after a long gestation period (the year of the first production of La Bayadère (1877) is also the date when first prototypes of the phonograph and player piano appeared).
 Mass production of records became possible in 1902, while in 1903, the Aeolian company had a repertoire of 3000 piano rolls, and were producing 200 new titles a month.

 Lydia Kyasht, Anna Pavlova and Lydia Lopokova all appeared in adverts for the Angelus player piano in Theatre Magazine 1914.
 What is remarkable is how our expectations of technology have changed: now we expect fidelity, but in 1914, what the ballerinas were recruited to sell was what Nicholas Seaver calls re-performance : the ability for the user to control nuances of tempo and dynamics, with what is charmingly known as the “phrasing lever.”
 To some extent, things like varispeed and training apps perform a similar function, but with nothing like the flexibility and nuance that a player piano would have had, without any loss of quality due to sampling issues.
+Having said all that, Pavlova appeared in a different magazine in the same year, assuring potential buyers of the Grafonola phonograph that she used that device and records in her rehearsals, and that they represented “the very SPIRIT of the dance,” so it’s not worth theorizing too much from adverts with ballerinas in.

 Gladys Crozier notes on page 109 of The Tango and How to Dance it (1913—available here) that it was a rare accomplishment for pianists to play well for dance these days, and is thus enthusiastic about the available gramophone records.
 But she also recommends hiring a pianola (quite reasonable, at a guinea a month) for similar reasons to those mentioned in the advert in Theatre Magazine: